Environmentalism: Environmentalists

-Assassinations
+Violence against activists

+In the early 1990s, multiple environmental activists in the United States became targets of violent attacks.
 Every year, more than 100 environmental activists are murdered throughout the world.
 Most recent deaths are in Brazil, where activists combat logging in the Amazon rainforest.

 116 environmental activists were assassinated in 2014, and 185 in 2015.
 This represents more than two environmentalists assassinated every week in 2014 and three every week in 2015.
 More than 200 environmental activists were assassinated worldwide between 2016 and early 2018.
 A 2020 incident saw several rangers murdered in the Congo Rainforest by poaching squads.
 Occurrences like this are relatively common, and account for a large number of deaths.

+In 2022, Global Witness reported that, in the preceding decade, more than 1,700 land and environmental defenders were killed, about one every two days.
+Brazil, Colombia, Philippines, and Mexico were the deadliest countries.
+Violence and intimidation against environmental activists have also been reported in Central and Eastern Europe.
+In Romania, anti-logging activists have been killed, while in Belarus, the government arrested several environmental activists and dissolved their organizations.
+Belarus has also withdrawn from the Aarhus Convention.